 Copyright © Nucleus Medical Media, Inc.

-Symptoms of deafness in infants may be noted at these stages:
+Symptoms of deafness in infants and toddlers may be noted at these stages:

 All children, including newborns, should be screened for hearing loss.

-There is currently no effective way to prevent congenital or genetic deafness.
+Deafness may not be preventable in all people.
 Hearing screening for newborns can help ensure that hearing loss in young babies is detected and treated at the earliest possible stage.
+This will lessen the impact on your baby's life.

 National Institute on Deafness and Other Communication Disorders (NIDCD)